-With open control panel door activation of the disconnecting means must be blocked by the interlocking.
+With an open control panel door, activation of the disconnecting means must be blocked by the interlocking.

-Exception: It must be possible for a qualified person to cancel this safety function with a deliberate action.
+Exception: It must be possible for a qualified person to override this safety function with a deliberate action.

 Accessories for door interlocking according to UL 508A and NFPA 79